spack/spack/lib/spack/docs/pipelines.rst

 Hopefully, the ``definitions``, ``specs``, ``mirrors``, etc. sections are already familiar, as they are part of spack :ref:`environments`.
-So let's take a more in-depth look some of the pipeline-related sections in that environment file which might not be as familiar.
+So let's take a more in-depth look some of the pipeline-related sections in that environment file that might not be as familiar.

 The ``gitlab-ci`` section is used to configure how the pipeline workload should be generated, mainly how the jobs for building specs should be assigned to the